Bougiefever/BikeShareTutorial/tutorial-bikeshare-dataprep.md

 > * Execute scripts in a local Azure CLI window.
 > * Execute scripts in a cloud Azure HDInsight environment.

-> [!IMPORTANT]
-> This tutorial only prepares the data, it does not build the prediction model.
->
-> You can use the prepared data to train your own prediction models.
-For example, you might create a model to predict bike demand during a 2-hour window.

 ## Prerequisites
 * Azure Machine Learning Workbench needs to be installed locally.
 For more information, follow the [installation Quickstart](quickstart-installation.md).